MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 1. Expand **Classifiers** and select **Sensitive info types**.

-1. If a **What is data classification?** message is displayed, select **Close**.

-1. Select **Sensitive info types** from the top pane.

     >**Hint:** If **Sensitive info types** doesn't appear in the Purview portal, then it's possible Joni's permissions update to Compliance Admin in the earlier lab has not updated in your browser.
 You may have to sign-out and sign-in as JoniS.

+1. If a **What is data classification?** message is displayed, select **Close**.

 1. Select **+ Create sensitive info type** to open the wizard for a new sensitive information type.